reidandrew91/twitter-bot/README.md

 The python code is set for 1 keyword to search for and retweet, every 5 minutes.
 It will not retweet the same thing twice.
 This can always be changed to more then 1 keyword, or tweet however fast or slow you want.
 Twitter may block your API access if you abuse this feature.

 You can check out my bot here: https://twitter.com/btcbot9
+***The account was suspended a few months later.
+If I was going to recreate this project, I would make the retweet time something around 20 to 30 minutes instead of 5 minutes***

 Once you have your Twitter API, go ahead and upload main.py and keep_alive.py onto repl.it..